Best Long Lasting Dog Chews to Keep Your Dog Busy

 Different types of natural chews will provide different levels of dental care, so it’s a good idea to offer your dog a rotating variety of natural chews each week.
 This can also keep the chewing experience fun and exciting.

-Softer chews will work best for reaching in between dog teeth and hard-to-reach places, while a harder chew will last longer and allow your dog to remove stuck-on bacteria build-up.
+Softer and stringier chews will work best for reaching in between dog teeth and hard-to-reach places, while a harder chew will last longer and allow your dog to remove stuck-on bacteria build-up.

 Idle paws, or in this case, jaws, can lead to some destructive behaviours.
 Destroying furniture, digging, aggression, and poor eating habits can all be the result of an under-stimulated dog.